kafka-mcp-server

 # Build the server

-go build -o kafka-mcp-server ./cmd/server
+go build -o kafka-mcp-server ./cmd

 MCP Client Integration